whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/extreme_genes/001_long_genes_1.md

 Look for the shortest genes as well - what are they?

-In humans, the shortest annotated gene seems to be only 39 basepairs long!
-Look it up on the genome browsers - is there anything unusual about it?
-Is it similar picture for the other short genes?
+In humans, the shortest annotated genes seem to be tiny - only a few tens of basepairs long!
+Look them up on the genome browsers - is there anything unusual about them?
+Do all short genes look similar?

 :::